 Participate in training and development workshops to improve best practices, develop further understanding of IPNB practices, and learn new techniques/methodologies as necessary

 Consult and collaborate with Lead Educational Therapist and Educational Therapy team on challenging or perplexing cases.

 Facilitate student intervention through collaboration with parents, psychologists, psychiatrists, speech/language therapists, occupational therapists, teachers and other school personnel

 HOW TO APPLY

 Please email a resume and cover letter telling us about yourself, including the reason(s) you are interested in joining us to Ayla Dillard at Info@TinaBryson.com (please attach both as a Word and PDF file).

 Interested in another position?
 Then email us at email@example.com.
 We will save your resume and reach out to you when an opening arises that matches your qualifications.
 (Please not that we are not able to accomodate pre-licensed professionals at this time.)

 A Quick note

 The Center for Connection is an Equal Opportunity/Affirmative Action Employer advancing inclusive excellence.
-All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability, age, protected veteran status, or other protected categories covered by The Center for Connection’s nondiscrimination policy.
+All qualified applicants will receive consideration for employment without regard to race, color, religion, gender, sexual orientation, gender identity, martial status, national origin/ethnicity, disability, age, protected veteran status, or any other legally protected status covered by The Center for Connection’s nondiscrimination policy.